Sebastien Lazardeux, Chair

 Juniors and seniors majoring or minoring in political science may qualify to participate in the SUNY-Brockport Washington DC Program.
 This premier internship program offers students a guided intensive work and academic experience in the offices of key participants in the national policy-making process—the executive, legislative, and judicial branches of government, political parties, or select interest groups.
 Students may also participate in local internships in the Rochester area.
 Study, research, and work experience in federal, state, or local government give participants firsthand knowledge about political and administrative processes, and have often been the springboard for rewarding career opportunities.
 Students completing the DC internship program can count POSC 491-01, Washington Semester Seminar, for one of their 300-level electives for the Political Science major or minor requirements.

 Honor Society and Political Action Club

 The department sponsors the Psi Delta Chapter of Pi Sigma Alpha, the national political science honor society.
-Political science majors who have a 3.00 GPA in their junior year, at least one 300-level political science course, and a record of involvement and activity in the department or the University are eligible to join.
+Political science majors who have a 3.00 GPA in their junior year, at least one 300-level political science course, and who satisfy additional requirements are eligible to join.
+Students should contact Dr. Christine Bianco for more information about the specific requirements to be inducted into the Psi Delta Chapter.
 The Political Action Club is open to all students with an interest in politics and political science.
 Activities sponsored and organized by the Club have included debates, community forums, election night parties, and voter registration drives.